 Here to Help with some Tips for your Upcoming Case

-At Peters & Nolan we understand that having a case with us, regardless if it is personal injury or a criminal case, it can be a very stressful time period of your life.
+At Peters & Nolan, LLC we understand that having a case with us, regardless if it is personal injury or a criminal case, it can be a very stressful time period of your life.
 We strive to minimize your stress level and maximize the favorable outcome of your case.
 Below are a few handy points that will help us achieve these objectives.

 - APPEARANCE: Clients should dress in professional business attire when required to appear in court.
 Dress for success.
 Avoid blue jeans, t-shirts, and recreational clothing.

 - COURT APPEARANCES: Never be late for court.
 This can result in your bond being revoked, or at the very least an irritated judge.
 When you are scheduled to appear in court, you will be required to go through a metal detector and security upon entering the court house, so leave any non-essential items in your car or at home.
 Wait inside the court room for your attorney, unless told otherwise.
 This will avoid your attorney not being able to find you and will avoid any delay in your case.
 Once your attorney meets with you in court, they will expeditiously handle your matter.